CUIZIA/Solene_Microlimat/simulation_model/Conduction model.md

 ## Update surface temperature

 ## Long-wave radiation calculation (Net)
 After obtaining the updated surface temperatures, it is essential to recalculate the **long-wave radiation** emitted by each surface.
 The net long-wave radiation for each surface can then be determined.
-It includs tow part: net long-wave radiation from the atmosphere $ GLO_{\text{net,atm}} $ and net long-wave radiation within the scene $ GLO_{\text{net,scene}} $.
+It includs tow part: net long-wave radiation from the atmosphere $GLO_{\text{net,atm}}$ and net long-wave radiation within the scene $GLO_{\text{net,scene}}$.
 In SOLENE, while the reflection of atmospheric long-wave radiation within the study area is considered, the reflection of long-wave radiation emitted by the surfaces themselves is currently neglected.
 This decision is based on a prior sensitivity analysis, which concluded that its impact is negligible.

 To handle long-wave radiation calculations, SOLENE introduces a `calc_GLO` function.
 The net long-wave radiation $ GLO_{\text{net}} $ for a surface is given by: